danfuzz/samizdat/doc/samizdat-0.md

 This section provides a few quick examples of what *Samizdat Layer 0* data types look like as text, and what they mean.

+First and foremost on the topic of semantics, all data values are immutable.
+For example, appending to or deleting from a list always results in a new list, with the original remaining unchanged

-To avoid naming conflicts with the type names used in the final language layer, in the low layer, type names get a suffix "let" (to imply "little version", like "booklet" is to "book").
+With regards to naming, to avoid naming conflicts with the type names used in the final language layer, in the low layer, type names get a suffix "let" (to imply "little version", like "booklet" is to "book").

-Similarly, to avoid syntactic conflicts, most low layer types are represented using an initial `@` character.
+As with naming, to avoid higher layer syntactic conflicts, most low layer types are represented using an initial `@` character.

 Keep in mind that many of the restrictions and caveats mentioned (such as, for example, what can be backslash-escaped in a string)